triplem/PlugUI/README.markdown

 PlugUI 2 is a file management and system admin web interface for small ARM based devices running Arch Linux ARM.

-It will run on other distros, but the package manager is geared to use pacman.
-It will likely become more dependent on pacman when the code moves to using libalpm instead of running subprocesses for upgrade and other actions.
+It will run on other distros, but the package manager is right now geared to use pacman.
+We are going to provide a specific module for pacman, so that this could be removed and replaced with a different one, but this is not going to be developed by us (at least in the near future).

-NOTE: This version is currently under high development, so please see the [TODOs][TODO] for information, on how you could help out.
-Any help is appreciated.

-##Code

-PlugUI 2 is a rewrite of the older PlugUI code (which was python), using Node.js.
+The current version is under high development, it is a rewrite of the older PlugUI code (which was python), using Node.js.
 The older code is still in this repo in the django branch.

-The old version was heavily tied to server-side things like django forms and templates, which don't play very nicely with in-browser applications, so PlugUI 2 is a cleanly separated browser and server component, which communicate with each other via JSON and at some point probably websockets too.
+The old version was heavily tied to server-side things like django forms and templates, which don't play very nicely with in-browser applications, so PlugUI 2 is a cleanly separated browser and server component, which communicate with each other via a REST API using JSON and at some point probably websockets too.
 This allows the server to completely ignore anything that doesnt involve running commands, fetching information or checking authentication, while the browser side can completely ignore how all those things are implemented by relying on a clean API.

-The rewrite isn't anywhere near done yet, so if you want something usable, checkout the django branch of this repo.
+The rewrite isn't anywhere near done yet, so if you want something usable, checkout the project and contribute some stuff.

 ##Setup for development

-Clone this repo into /opt/:

-    cd /opt; git clone git://github.com/archlinuxarm/PlugUI.git

 Install node:

 	pacman -Sy nodejs

+Clone this repo into a location of your choice (e.g. /opt/):

+  cd /opt; git clone git://github.com/triplem/PlugUI.git

 Then install the required node modules:

-	npm install express unixlib each client-sessions
+	npm install

-Now symlink the run script and run it:
+Now run the script:

-	ln -s /opt/PlugUI/plugui.sh /etc/rc.d/plugui
-	chmod +x /opt/PlugUI/plugui.sh
-	/etc/rc.d/plugui start
+	node server.js

+You can adopt the config/app.yaml file to make sure, the application is running on the right port and also to adopt some more settings.
+The basepath is the path, where the file explorer starts.

 ##Authentication

 The current codebase relies on system PAM authentication (denying root by default).
 This allows users to enter the same username and password via plugui, ssh, or any other system level component.

+NOTE: The authentication needs to get implemented in the latest version.

 ##Status

 There is a current status page which shows detailed information about the system running the PlugUI application.

-##Dashboard
+This page was formerly known as the Dashboard.
+This page will get splitted into the Status (only viewable after login) and the Dashboard, which shows some common information, without the need to login.

 The main page of PlugUI is the dashboard, which already has the hard work done for things like showing system load, memory use, etc. Just needs some pretty graphical elements to show it.

 Package notifications for new updates are also planned but not implemented in the Node version yet.

 ##File Browser

-The file browser is basic but works pretty well.
+The file browser is basic and shows the directory.

 It's a single page list, clicking a folder name opens that folder, clicking the parent directory link backs up one level.

 Planned soon are 'more info' buttons for each file, which will pop up a small box containing permissions information, filesize and other details for a file, along with controls to configure sharing of that file.